drlivsi/HandMadeNews/README.md

 MYSQL_PASSWORD=my_password
 ```

-Note:
-* You need this file only for running on a local machine
+You need this file only for running on a local machine using docker-compose

-<p>3.
-Run docker-compose </p>
+<h3>3.
+Run docker-compose </h3>

 ```
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d
 ```
+At the moment we have an empty database, in the next step we will create tables.

-<p>4.
-Run Entity Framework migration script</p>
+<h3>4.
+Run Entity Framework migration script</h3>

 ```
 dotnet ef database update --project HandmadeNews.Infrastructure --startup-project Handmadenews.AzureFunc
 ```

-<p>5.
-And the latest step - run Azure Function :)</p>
+<h3>5.
+And the latest step - run Azure Function :)</h3>

 ```
 http://localhost:34895/api/Scrap
 ```

-As a result, our parser will grab information from 3 websites and save it to the database.
-Optionally, images will be sent to Telegram channels.
+As a result, HandmadeNews parser will grab information from 3 websites and save it to the database.
+Optionally, images will be sent to both Telegram channels.

 <h2>🛠️ How to run on Dev/Prod environments</h2>
-<p></p>As I mentioned before, docker-compose and .env file are only needed for debugging on the local machine.</p>
+<p></p>docker-compose and .env file are only needed for debugging on the local machine.</p>
 <p>Azure Function is deploying using Azure DevOps, you can find the pipeline here https://github.com/drlivsi/HandMadeNews/blob/main/azure-pipelines.yml</p>
 <p>On Azure Portal, you need to create all environment variables from local.settings.json and specify the correct database connection string (I use Hetzner Cloud, but you can create the database on Azure).</p>